GitbookIO/gitbook/README.md

 #### SUMMARY.md

-The `SUMMARY.md` is used for getting the complete summary of the book.
-It should contains a list of items (deep items are allowed) with links to the different pages.
+The `SUMMARY.md` defines your book's structure.
+It should contain a list of chapters, linking to their respective pages.

 Example: